Safe Ministry Records

 At a minimum, information should be easily accessible by date, ministry type and type of document.

-Whatever filing system is used, its use and functionality should be documented for future users.
+Whatever filing system is used, its use and functionality should be documented for future users. - A secure storage system.

 This will vary from church to church, but some documents have very high levels of sensitivity and access to them should be strictly limited.